Phasing out of Darkness: From Sterile Neutrino Dark Matter to Neutrino Masses via Time-Dependent Mixing: Experimental and Observational Constraints

-\item {\bf Neutrinoless Double Beta Decay:} Since $\epsilon$ is changing at a rate that alleviates some to all X-ray bounds, the importance of non-astrophysical experiments for placing bounds, or possibly detecting signals of sterile neutrinos, becomes highlighted.
-Apart from TRISTAN, one such prospect usually stems from neutrinoless double beta decay, but when there are two sterile states with almost indistinguishable masses interference effects can appear.
-Ref.~\cite{Bolton:2019pcu} derives upper limits for the sum of squared active-sterile mixing $\abs{U_{e N_1}}^2 + \abs{U_{e N_2}}^2$ with only small mass splitting ratios between the steriles, as present in our model.
-They find usual neutrinoless double beta decay limits, which assume distinct masses, modified.
-Instead, the revised limits are not able to constrain our parameter regime for keV mass sterile neutrinos, as can be seen by comparing Fig.~\ref{fig:XRayBounds} in this paper with Fig.~9 of Ref.~\cite{Bolton:2019pcu}.
+\item {\bf Neutrinoless Double Beta ($0\nu \beta \beta$) Decay:} Since $\epsilon$ is changing at a rate that alleviates some to all X-ray bounds, the importance of non-astrophysical experiments for placing bounds, or possibly detecting signals of sterile neutrinos, becomes highlighted.
+Apart from TRISTAN, one such prospect often stems from $0\nu \beta \beta$ decay, see for a review \cite{Rodejohann:2011mu}.
+Usually however, in the type-I seesaw with two sterile neutrinos and all neutrino masses below 100 MeV no $0\nu \beta \beta$ decay will be detectable \cite{deGouvea:2006gz,Girardi:2013zra}.
+Furthermore, when there are two sterile states with almost indistinguishable masses interference effects can appear and Ref.~\cite{Bolton:2019pcu} derives upper limits for the sum of squared active-sterile mixing $\abs{U_{e N_1}}^2 + \abs{U_{e N_2}}^2$ with only small mass splitting ratios between the steriles, as present in our model.
+They find usual $0\nu \beta \beta$ decay limits, which assume distinct masses, modified.
+In total, $0\nu \beta \beta$ bounds are not able to constrain our parameter regime for keV mass sterile neutrinos.

 \item {\bf 3.5 keV Line:} The observation of a 3.5 keV X-ray line sparked speculations whether it could originate from 7 keV sterile neutrino DM \cite{Bulbul:2014sua,Boyarsky:2014jta,Iakubovskyi:2015dna,Boyarsky:2014ska,Riemer-Sorensen:2014yda,Jeltema:2014qfa,Urban:2014yda,Dessert:2018qih,Boyarsky:2020hqb,Bhargava:2020fxr}.
 However, the line originated partly from objects sufficiently distant from Earth so that, in our model, the sterile neutrinos would not have been able to cause such a signal consistently.
+For instance, the 3.5 keV line has been observed in the Perseus and Coma galaxy clusters, located at distances $d>10^7$ light-years (see Table \ref{tab:Xray}).
+This implies that the photons observed on Earth today were emitted before the phase transition had commenced in the BM models.
+Consequently, the line cannot be attributed to sterile neutrino decay into a neutrino and a photon, as the active-sterile mixing at that time was $U_{eN} = 0$.

 \item \textbf{Dark Energy:} Since the scalar field in our scenario is typically light in the late cosmic history, it is natural to consider the possibility of identifying it with a dynamical dark energy field.
 Indeed, its dynamics in the broken phase is analogous to a thawing-quintessence \cite{Caldwell:2005tm, Amendola:2015ksp} scenario, where the Hubble friction freezes the field at a specific value until the Hubble rate becomes smaller than its mass, $H\lesssim\mu$ (see Ref.~\cite{Wetterich:2007kr} for the growing-neutrino quintessence scenario).
 However, our model requires $\mu(t_{LSB})\gg H(t_{LSB})$ since otherwise $\bar S$ would not be in the range \eqref{Srange} or the rate of change $\dot{\bar S}/\bar S \sim \bar{\mu}$ would be too small to evade X-ray constraints.
 Consequently, the scalar field cannot be frozen only by Hubble friction.
 Additionally, once the phase transition starts, the scalar field does not fulfil the usual slow-roll requirements, since its kinetic and potential energy are comparable in magnitude.
 Therefore, dark energy has to be explained by another independent mechanism.
 At any rate, the exponentially-growing expectation value of the scalar field induces a change in the overall cosmological expansion that might become observable in the relatively near future. \end{itemize}